sukobuto/redis-scanrx/README.md

 ## client.zscanrx(key, [pattern])

-Create a new Rx stream for Redis ZSCAN replies.
+Create a new Rx observable for Redis ZSCAN replies.
 Calls the `zscan` command recursively on key `key`, and each element/score pair objects are supplied as stream elements, i.e:

 ```js